andersonscreekps/andersonscreekps-website/content/learning/curriculum/visual-arts.md

 title = "Visual arts"

 +++
-{{< image "/assets/img/learning/20200610-102204.jpg" "Welcome to our Arts room" >}}
+{{< image-2 "/assets/img/learning/20200610-102204.jpg" "Welcome to our visual arts classroom" "/assets/img/learning/20200610-102319.jpg" "Our visual arts classroom" >}}

 The visual arts are effectively integrated into student experiences in Anderson Creek Primary School.
-The Arts program is committed to providing quality arts education through experience for all learners.
+The arts program is committed to providing quality arts education through experience for all learners.

-{{< image "/assets/img/learning/20200610-102319.jpg" "Our visual arts classroom" >}}
+{{< image-2 "/assets/img/learning/20200610-094947.jpg" "Some of our visual arts materials" "/assets/img/learning/20200610-094725.jpg" "Paint jugs in our visual arts classroom" >}}

 ## Grade 6 Art Project